dips-21/my_practice/SpringBoot_READ.md

 By default each spring bean is Singleton (ie only one instance of class exists).
 It is per application context.

-Dependency Injection:-

-Let's imagine that you want to go fishing:
-Without dependency injection, you need to take care of everything yourself.
-You need to find a boat, to buy a fishing rod, to look for bait, etc. It's possible, of course, but it puts a lot of responsibility on you.
-In software terms, it means that you have to perform a lookup for all these things.
-With dependency injection, someone else takes care of all the preparation and makes the required equipment available to you.
-You will receive ("be injected") the boat, the fishing rod and the bait - all ready to use.

 **BEAN**:-
 -------------------------------
 The objects that form the backbone of your application and that are managed by the Spring IoC container are called beans.